Jupiter's ultraviolet auroral bridge: the influence of the solar wind on polar auroral morphology: Results

-As noted previously for PJ9-S, bursts of plasma waves were coincident with all traversals of bridge-like structures made by Juno between PJ1 and PJ30 that occurred at a sufficiently low altitude.
-This cutoff altitude, as per Figure \ref{fig:bridge_altitudes}, is estimated between 2.5 and 4 R$_{J}$, though the absence of bridge crossings in this altitude range prevents more precise determination.
-Conversely, in 9 out of 12 cases, when Juno passed at low altitude over the dusk-side polar-collar region in the absence of a bridge, no plasma-wave bursts were observed.
-Low-altitude plasma-wave bursts were observed not associated with bridges in three cases - PJ3-N, PJ8-S, and PJ13-N - which indicates that the relationship between these bursts and auroral precipitation is not entirely straight-forward.
-Similarly, in two cases - PJ8-S and PJ13-S - Juno passed over two polar-region arcs at low altitude without observing a significant burst.
-In both cases, these arcs are very dim ($\sim$100~kR) and more likely to be PAFs rather than bridges; the lack of associated plasma-wave bursts, as well as the previously determined independence of PAFs from solar-wind parameters, may indicate that PAFs have different origins to bridges.
-Bridge crossings at low altitudes were also generally associated with downward FACs (average for cases with altitudes below 3~R$_{J}$ = -0.1$\pm$0.3~$\mu$A m$^{-2}$) but without a particular signature (a peak during the crossing, for example), as well as broadband upward-dominated bidirectional electron distributions, as suggested by the results from PJ9-S. Main-emission crossings, however, were more usually associated with upward FACs (average for cases with altitudes below 3~R$_{J}$ = 0.2$\pm$0.7~$\mu$A m$^{-2}$) or FAC inversions, though the large uncertainties make it challenging to differentiate the two features from their average currents alone.
+Bridge crossings at low altitudes were also generally associated with downward FACs (average for cases with altitudes below 3~R$_{J}$ = -0.1$\pm$0.3~$\mu$A m$^{-2}$) but without a particular signature (a peak during the crossing, for example), as well as broadband upward-dominated bidirectional electron distributions, as suggested by the results from PJ9-S. ME crossings, however, were more usually associated with upward FACs (average for cases with altitudes below 3~R$_{J}$ = 0.2$\pm$0.7~$\mu$A m$^{-2}$) or FAC inversions, though the large uncertainties make it challenging to differentiate the two features from their average currents alone.